|

 - Amount and nature of relator’s documentary evidence.

-- Relator’s determination and ability to stomach case/see it to
+- Relator’s determination and ability to stomach case/see it to completion, as evidenced by:

 - Amount of documentary evidence